honeycombio/honeycomb-lambda-extension/RELEASING.md

 1. Once the pull request is merged, fetch the updated main branch.
 1. Apply a tag for the new version on the merged commit (e.g. `git tag -a v2.3.1 -m "v2.3.1"`)
 1. Push the tag upstream to kick off the release pipeline in CI (e.g. `git push origin v2.3.1`).
 This will create a draft GitHub release with build artifacts and will publish the new layer version in AWS.
 1. Craft a release.json for this release.
-Most the content for a `release.json` appears in the output of the publish_aws CI job.
+Most of the content for a `release.json` appears in the output of the publish_aws CI job.
 1. Edit the draft GitHub release:
     - Click the Generate Release Notes button and double-check the content against the CHANGELOG.
     - Attach the updated `release.json` to the release as a "binary".